bsmeding/bsmeding.github.io/docs/blog/posts/2025/2025-02-04-import-nautobot-device-types.md

 - **Errors on import?**
   Check the Nautobot job logs for details.
 Invalid YAML or missing required fields can cause failures.
 - **Need more device-types?**
-  Contribute to the [nautobot-device-type-library](https://github.com/nautobot/nautobot-device-type-library) or add your own YAML files.
+  Contribute to the [see my nautobot-device-type-library](https://github.com/bsmeding/nautobot_devicetype_library) or add your own YAML files.

 ---